 Employee-led SaaS deployment stays focused on the original business need and use case so that nothing gets lost in translation.
-For example, if you hear, “we need something to manage our to-do lists,” you may assume that Asana or Monday can get the job done.
+Let’s say you hear, “we need something to manage our to-do lists”.
+You may assume that Asana or Monday can get the job done.
 So why do employees still use their own Trello boards and Evernote lists?
 You won’t know until you ask them.

 When employees sign up for apps by themselves, they get immediate access.
 This isn’t a bad thing, especially if they’re focused on their own productivity.
-Teams are under pressure to meet quick release cycles, keep up with client demands, and generally get more work done in less time.
+Teams are under pressure to meet quick release cycles, tight client demands, and generally get more done in less time.
 High velocity does not inspire patience.
 That pressure generally doesn’t give them the patience for a bureaucratic procurement process.